 Phish Kicks Off Fall Tour 1995 On This Date

 Phish embarked on a historic 54-concert fall tour on this date in 1995 at Cal Expo Amphitheater in Sacramento, California.
 JamBase will honor the 25th anniversary of the historic run and help to ease the blues of a year without a fall tour by sharing 25 Years Of Phish Fall Tour.
-Each article in the series will present a look back at a noteworthy moment from a Phish fall tour concert that took place over the past 25 years timed to coincide with the show’s anniversary.
+Each article in the series will present a look back at a noteworthy moment from a Phish fall tour concert that took place over the past 25 years timed to coincide with the show’s anniversary (read a note on Fall 1997 here).
 25 Years Of Phish Fall Tour concludes on December 17, the same day the quartet ended their fall tour in 1995.

 The tour opener at Cal Expo is one of two Phish shows held on September 27 in the past 25 years, as the band played Fiddler’s Green in Englewood, Colorado on this date in 2000.
 However, it’s only fitting 25 Years Of Phish Fall Tour starts with a highlight from the 1995 concert — the debut of “Keyboard Army.”